Didier CHRISTOPHE / Research & higher education

 From 2012 to 2015, he was project-leader for animation and development of territories (Tulle-Naves Edgard Pisani Agricultural high scool, French Ministry

-From 2011 to 2014, he was associated scientist and scientific committee member
+From 2011 to 2014, he was associated researcher and scientific committee member

 of the research